 The Centre for Equality Rights in Accommodation is a not-for-profit charity that defends housing rights and human rights by educating individuals and communities, advancing progressive and inclusive housing law and policy, and providing legal information and services to marginalized Ontarians.

-CERA provides free legal information and assistance to Ontario renters on who face eviction and/or human rights issues in rental housing.
-Please note that our services are telephone and e-mail based, and we are unable to meet in person or accept walk-ins.
+CERA provides legal information and assistance to Ontario renters on who face eviction and/or human rights issues in rental housing.
+Please note that these free services are telephone and e-mail based, and we are unable to meet in person or accept walk-ins.

 Human Rights Services: